 ROUGH PROTOCOL for ITS MiSeq SAMPLE PREP

-Created by C. Kenkel, last edited by on
+Created by C. Kenkel, last edited by Sarah W. Davies on May 19, 2015, updated by Dan Barshis on 3-Nov-16

 This protocol was developed to amplify single sequence products via the MiSeq platform in order to gauge within-sequence diversity of the ITS2 region.
 However, this protocol can be applied to any amplicon sequencing application.
 As long as you have obtained high molecular weight DNA, this protocol should work.
 It is important to start with a large template amount in order to include all the sequence diversity that exists.
 Cycle checking avoids over-amplification of products, which can result in anomalous sequences and over/under-representation of specific products.
 PCR clean-up following the initial amplification removes “short” primers so that the barcoded MiSeq primers can be added without resulting in concatenated products in the second PCR step.
 Since the identity of each sample is preserved through the barcode sequence, samples can be pooled for sequencing.